bardzjhe/Galaxia-Connect/README.md

    ```

 2. **No more MySQL.
 But please download Redis for caching purposes.**
++ Without Redis, the program cannot run properly.
+For more information about how to get started on redis, please refer to [link](https://tableplus.com/blog/2018/10/how-to-start-stop-restart-redis.html).
+If you are using Windows, you are suggested to download Redis-x64-5.0.14.1.msi from [link](https://github.com/tporadowski/redis/releases)
+and add redis folder to the PATH environment variables accordingly.
+(If you find any bugs with related to redis in the console
+after running the program, it indicates that you didn't configure Redis properly).

-3. **There is no need when you test the code since by default no password needed.
+4. **There is no need when you test the code since by default no password needed.
 Configure Redis password if needed in the future.**

     + open `src/main/resources/application.properties` file.

     + change `spring.redis.password` properties as per your redis.conf file.

-4. **Run the app**
+5. **Run the app**

    You can run the spring boot app by typing the following command -